 A Bill to increase the maximum sentences available to the court for specified offences related to animal cruelty; and for connected purposes.

-The Animal Cruelty (Sentencing) Bill would raise the maximum penalties that courts can impose for certain animal cruelty offences and related acts.
-It aims to strengthen punishment to deter cruelty and better protect animals, and is currently being debated at the second reading in the House of Commons.
+The Animal Cruelty (Sentencing) Bill aims to raise the maximum penalties that courts can impose for certain animal cruelty offences and related provisions.
+It seeks to strengthen penalties to better reflect the seriousness of harming animals.

 Generated 21 February 2026